All Episodes

 He's an archaeologist when Operation Blue Book started doing its research, the Air Force.

-And it talks about an unmanned orbiter that the Russians, the USSR, sent up.
+But he relates one story in his book, and it talks about an unmanned orbiter that the Russians, the USSR, sent up.

 It orbited Mars.

-And he said on the Malta Peace Accords, between Gorbachev and President Bush, number two on the agenda was UFO discussions.
+And he said on the Malta Peace Accords between Gorbachev and President Bush, number two on the agenda was UFO discussions.

 And the Soviet Union was bringing to the table information that they had made contact on Mars.

-Their unmanned orbiter somehow was contacted by alien lifeforms.
+Their unmanned orbiter somehow was contacted by alien life forms.

-And after the message was transmitted, The whole system was shut down on their satellite and they lost communication with the satellite but they did receive the communication they were supposed to deliver.
+And they lost communication with the satellite, but they did receive the communication they were supposed to deliver.

 Have you ever heard anything so extraordinary?